Canmore Leader

 The Canmore Leader was a weekly newspaper based in Canmore, Alberta, Canada.
-Its final issue was published June 26, 2013.The final editor was Russ Ullyot and the final publisher was Shawn Cornell.
+Its final issue was published on June 26, 2013.
+The final editor was Russ Ullyot and the final publisher was Shawn Cornell.
 The paper was closed and staff were amalgamated with staff from the Banff Crag & Canyon newspaper to create a regional paper, the Bow Valley Crag & Canyon.